 ‘Bachelor’ EP Elan Gale Talks Self Loathing, Endless Anxiety & How To Turn Your Fears Into Success

 You may know Elan Gale by his wild long hair & BTS ‘Bachelor’ photos.
-Now, you’ll also recognize him for his scathing sense of humor, brought to light in his new book !
+Now, you’ll also recognize him for his scathing sense of humor, brought to light in his new book!

 Elan Gale has been a fixture behind the camera in Bachelor Nation since 2009, working on a group of shows that surround contestants finding true love while it’s documented on national television.
 You’d think that anyone who would work on a show of that nature would be a gushy, true love-believer, with the hope that everyone has a soulmate somewhere out there.
 Well, you’ll quickly be proven wrong within just a few minutes of speaking to Elan, whose new book You’re Not That Great (but Neither is Anyone Else) teaches readers to take all of their negativity, longing for revenge and self-loathing and use it to ultimately improve their lives and find success.
 As he so beautifully puts it, “Positive thinking is for assholes.
 Negative thinking is for winners.”